 We conduct a labour rights survey every two years in the countries where we operate.
-In 2020, we completed another global Human Rights Labour Review in 72 countries, which focuses on the ILO's core themes, including freedom of association and collective bargaining, child labour, discrimination, working hours and wages.
+In 2022, we will be launching another global Human Rights Labour Review, which focuses on the ILO's core themes, including freedom of association and collective bargaining, child labour, discrimination, working hours and wages.